Wildlife in the Workplace Safety Talk

 - According to NIOSH, thousands of people are stung by insects each year, and as many as 90–100 people in the United States die as a result of allergic reactions.

 - Mosquitos are the deadliest creature worldwide.
 They kill around 725,000 people a year according to Bill Gate’s website.

 While these are some high-level statistics on major hazards and illnesses these creatures are responsible for, there are many other hazards to be considered for all wildlife.

 Other Wildlife Hazards

 Eliminating distractions is an important part of creating a safe work environment and when there is wildlife in your work area this can create problems.
 Another hazard is being startled or surprised by wildlife.
 For example, you are cleaning up scrap materials from your work area.
 You begin to move the material and find a six-foot-long black snake.
 This catches you by surprise.
 When you jump back, you strike your head off of a pipe, receiving a laceration that requires stitches.

-It is important to not only consider the disease carrying insects or the predators that could be around your work area, but all types of wildlife.
-There are many unique hazards they can each create.
+It is important to not only consider the disease-carrying insects or the predators that could be around your work area but all types of wildlife.
+There are many unique hazards that can come with wildlife in the workplace.
 Find ways to mitigate the issues that these creatures can create for you at work.